SUMMARY

 -

-The spiral model incorporates risk when delivering your application to customers, and it involves a series of steps that quantify risk analysis, prototyping, experimentation, and evaluation.
+The spiral model incorporates risk when delivering your application to customers and involves steps that quantify risk analysis, prototyping, experimentation, and evaluation.

 Pros: